d-koppenhagen/k9n.dev/blog/2022-10-vue-dynamic-menu-route-based.md

 app.mount('#app');
 ```

-Now we have to add the `<router-view />` to the `App.vue` to be able to render the correct component routed by the Vue-Router.
+Now we have to add the `<router-view />` to our `App.vue` file to be able to render the correct component routed by the Vue Router.

 ```html
 <script setup lang="ts"></script>